-Create Barcode Signature in Java – Update PDF Barcodes
+Create Barcode Signature Java – Update PDF Barcodes

 Ever needed to reposition a barcode on thousands of shipping labels after a packaging redesign?
 Or update barcode locations across contract templates when your legal team changes document layouts?
 You’re not alone—these scenarios pop up constantly in document automation workflows.

+In this guide, you will learn how to create barcode signature java and modify its position, size, and other properties programmatically.
 Manually updating a barcode signature is tedious and error‑prone.
-With GroupDocs.Signature for Java, you can create barcode signature objects and then modify them in just a few lines of code.
+With GroupDocs.Signature for Java, you can create barcode signature objects and then update them in just a few lines of code.
 Whether you’re building an inventory system, automating logistics documents, or managing legal contracts, programmatically updating barcode signatures saves hours of manual work.

 Prerequisites